 On the dangers of dental amalgam (mercury) "silver" fillings

 Considering the large amount of research done in this field, there can be little doubt that dental amalgam fillings (consisting of c.
 50% mercury) are a menace to health - and the environment.
 In addition to a number of books written on the subject, there are likely thousands of articles and websites addressing the issue.
-Here are a few of them...
+Here is a listing of some of the dangers associated with mercury amalgam, including brain fibre damage, Alzheimer's, periodontal (gum) disease, Leukemia, and Hodgkin's disease, complemented by a little all-clear signal: Are all amalgam carriers "doomed"?.

 Note: The very important general risks and side effects of dental fillings (there are many of them!) are discussed at Drilling & filling teeth: an unwise choice?
 On risks, damages and dangers as well as numerous reasons for avoiding conventional invasive dental treatment, incl. the question "Does dental treatment kill teeth?".

-Dr. Max Daunderer, eminent professor of clinical toxicology and author (among other works) of the 14 volume "Handbuch der klinischen Toxokologie" (German-language) is a foremost expert on the subject of toxins.
+Dr. Max Daunderer (1943-2013), eminent professor of clinical toxicology and author (among other works) of the 14 volume "Handbuch der klinischen Toxokologie" (German-language) was a foremost expert on the subject of toxins.

 If you read German, you can download for free Dr. Daunderer's book Handbuch der Amalgamvergiftung at